RedDot-3ND7355/BnS-Buddy/README.md

 + Added: External Updater/Downloader
 + Reworked: Settings.ini handling not overwriting current settings after update
 + Reworked: Change Text in Settings for easier understanding of wich is wich of Client/Game paths

-> You can now use the Updater/Downloader to download BnS Buddy
+> You can now use the Updater-Downloader to download BnS Buddy

 Version 5.6
 + Removed: Static checks for Server/Lang